 BIPOC, LGBTQ+, ND, disability, religions and spiritual beliefs that are underrepresented in publishing.
 The world we live in is diverse, and our kidlit books should reflect that.

-STEM-based, break down gender stereotypes, and variety of family structures.
+STEM-based, break down gender stereotypes, and a variety of family structures.

 PB nos: sports, anthropomorphism, issue books, saviorism, or “inspirational” (that center the dominant narrative that people have to “overcome” their identities)

-Horror (darker the better but keep it in the age category), rom-coms with a hook, spec (especially afro-futurism & magical realism variety), mysteries (gimme the new Westing Game!!!), historicals with a twist (spec, queer, mystery, etc.), found families, queer ballet, Stories where race, gender, sexuality, disability, etc. aren’t the center.
+Horror (darker the better but keep it in the age category), rom-coms with a hook, spec (especially afro-futurism & magical realism variety), mysteries (gimme the new Westing Game!!!), historicals with a twist (spec, queer, mystery, etc.), found families, queer ballet, novels-in-verse, multi-POV (within reason), and stories where race, gender, sexuality, disability, etc. aren’t the center.
 They can just be bad-ass characters!

 Follow D. Ann on twitter @dawilliamsbooks to see more of her #MSWL.

-Some of her favorite recent reads include FIREKEEPER’S DAUGHTER by Angeline Boulley, EYES THAT KISS IN THE CORNERS BY Joanna Ho, RAYBEARER by Jordan Ifueko, and HANI AND ISHU’S GUIDE TO FAKE DATING by Adiba Jaigirdar.
+Some of her favorite recent reads include ME (MOTH) by Amber McBride, FIREKEEPER’S DAUGHTER by Angeline Boulley, EYES THAT KISS IN THE CORNERS BY Joanna Ho, RAYBEARER by Jordan Ifueko, and HANI AND ISHU’S GUIDE TO FAKE DATING by Adiba Jaigirdar.